 Cape Cod Central Railroad, Mass.

 You can also board Cape Cod Central Railroad’s Polar Express train ride, running along the shoreline of Massachusetts.
 Passengers will receive punched golden tickets, enjoy dancing waiters, hear the story that inspired the ride and meet Santa and his elves.
-It’s a 90-minute round trip from Buzzards Bay train depot in Hyannis, Mass.
+It’s a 90-minute round trip from the Buzzards Bay train depot in Bourne, Mass.
 Select nights through Dec.
 23.

 Conway Scenic Railroad, N.H.